 The Philadelphia Seminar on Christian Origins (PSCO) is a colloquium in ancient Judaism, early Christianity, and cognate fields.
 Its active membership includes scholars in the study of early Judaism and early Christianity from Pennsylvania, New Jersey, and beyond.
 (For more information, see “Who We Are.”)

-The topic for the fifty-eighth year of PSCO is “Popular Piety in Late Antiquity”.
+The topic for the fifty-ninth year of PSCO is “Law and Justice in Antiquity”.
 Reyhan Durmaz, Simcha Gross, and Theodora Naqvi will coordinate the year’s sessions.
 For more information, see our topic page.